-From the sowing of the seed To the bursting of the shoot And the beautiful rare bud, That receiveth from the root The nourishment of life, One pain must be endured, One pang must pierce the seed, And separate its life From the life that is indeed: For the seed must surely die.
+From the sowing of the seed To the bursting of the shoot And the best iful rare bud, That received from the root The nourishment of life, One pain must be endured, One pang must pierce the sead, And separate its life From the life that is indeed For the seed must surely die.

-From the bursting of the bud To the opening of the flower, One pang must pierce the shoot, One subtle potent power Must burst that bond in twain, And divide it ere again The life of the lovely, flower Shall reach its highest dower; For the bud must surely die.
+From the bursting of the bud To the opening of the flower, One pang must pierce the shoot, One subtle potent power Must borst that bond in twain, And divide it ere again The life of the lovely flower Shall reach its highest dower; For the bud must surely die.

-And from the full-blown flower To the ripening of the fruit, When the golden chalice holds All the life from stem and root And branch and bud and flower, Behold another dower of death is given.
-One pang must pierce and part The flower through and through, Each petal must be riven Ere the golden fruit can lie On the grass all bathed with dew; For the flower must surely die.
+And from the full blown flower To the ripening of the fruit.
+When the golden chance holds All the life from stem and root.
+And branch and byd and flower, Behold another dower of death is given.
+One pang must pierce and part The flower through and through, Each petal must be riven .
+Ere the golden fruit can lie On the grass All bathed with dew; For the flower must surely die.

-From the bursting of the chain .
-That binds your thought to God, Whereby ye seek to gain The path your couls have trod, One subtle shaft must give One pang and pain of death, To show your highest home, And why ye here have breath.
-When man is born and dies the earth encased him;
+That binds your thought to God, " Whereby ye seek to gain The path your souls have trod, tine subtle shaft must give One pang and pain of death, To show your highest home,

+And why ye here have breath.

+When man is born and dies the earth en-